CyrilJl/TimeFiller/README.md

 ## Algorithmic Approach

 `timefiller` relies heavily on [scikit-learn](https://scikit-learn.org/stable/) for the learning process and uses [optimask](https://optimask.readthedocs.io/en/latest/index.html) to create NaN-free train and predict matrices for the estimator.

 For each column requiring imputation, the algorithm differentiates between rows with valid data and those with missing values.
 For rows with missing data, it identifies the available sets of other columns (features).
 For each set, OptiMask is called to train the chosen sklearn estimator on the largest possible submatrix without any NaNs.
 This process can become computationally expensive if the available sets of features vary greatly or occur infrequently.
 In such cases, multiple calls to OptiMask and repeated fitting and predicting using the estimator may be necessary.

 One important point to keep in mind is that within a single column, two different rows (timestamps) may be imputed using different estimators (regressors), each trained on distinct sets of columns (covariate features) and samples (rows/timestamps).

+``timefiller`` provides its own default regressor which is a scikit-learn version of Extreme Learning Machine, with ReLU activation.
+It provides non-linear handling of input features while being faster to fit than Neural Networks.